pgan/mortgageCalculator/README.md

 Creating a mortgage calculator app in Java, to refresh skills.

+## How to run the project

+In terminal run the following command `javac -d bin src/MortgageCalculator.java && java -cp bin MortgageCalculator` and then follow the prompts.

 ## Folder Structure

 The workspace contains two folders by default, where: